 8. Create a Kickstarter promo strategy and checklist

-You’ll likely need a promotional checklist or task calendar within your larger Kickstarter checklist to ensure you stay on target.
+You’ll likely need a promotional checklist or task calendar within your larger BackerKit or Kickstarter checklist to ensure you stay on target.
 First on the list, decide which platforms and marketing channels you’ll use to promote your campaign.
 Social media, blogs that cover products that are similar to yours, your pre-launch page, and online communities that are relevant to your project are all great places to start.

 Figure out which promotional tools can help you stay organized and present yourself professionally.
 When it comes to social media, for example, you’ll likely be using Twitter, Facebook, and Instagram for promotion.
 But you can also use Buffer to schedule posts and Canva to design creative assets, and Animoto to edit videos.